Contact formWe have attracted your interest?

 In network based Digital Signage project, a lot of daily content changes and log statistics occur.
 Hence, you can reach this limit quickly in cheaper consumer-storage.

 In principle, since eMMC memory blocks have the same technology, they also have the issue of limited erase/write cycles.
 However, hardware manufacturers are aware of this issue and hence usually incorporate chips of higher quality.
-However, a user underestimates the risk of low-priced product and takes advantage of the seemingly favorable cheaper variant.
+However, a user underestimates the risk of low-priced product and takes advantage of the seemingly favorable cheaper variant for his raspberry pi.

 You can avoid such a mishap by using an industrial memory in case of Digital Signage and Raspberry Pi.
 SLC components are one of the highest quality components.
 You can also use a cheaper industrial MLC flash of a higher capacity, which will allow the erase/write cycles to be evenly distributed.
 But, it comes with a price: